Thursday, October 13, 2011

 to substantially reduce costs for the Medicare Supplementary Medical Insurance (SMI) program; projected program costs as a

 share of GDP over the next 75 years are down 23 percent relative to the costs projected for the 2009 report.
+Much of

 the projected improvement in Medicare finances is due to a provision of the ACA that reduces payment updates for most Medicare